-11. New development goals.
-All CAREC countries are signatories to the 2030 global development agenda, including the sustainable development goals (SDGs) and the Paris agreement reached at the 21st Conference of Parties of UN Framework Convention on Climate Change (COP21).
+11. All CAREC countries are signatories to the 2030 global development agenda, including the sustainable development goals (SDGs) and the Paris agreement reached at the 21st Conference of Parties of UN Framework Convention on Climate Change (COP21).
 CAREC needs to consider the implications of the international development goals and the expectations from member countries for support from regional cooperation programs to achieve these goals.

-III.
 DRIVING PRINCIPLES OF CAREC 2030

-- 12. Five driving principles have guided the preparation and priority-setting for CAREC 2030.
-These include the following: - 13.
-Aligning with national strategies and supporting SDGs and COP21.
+- 12. Five driving principles guided the preparation and priority-setting for CAREC 2030.
+These include the following: - Aligning with national strategies and supporting SDGs and COP21 - 13.
 First, CAREC 2030 needs to be aligned with national strategies to create greater national ownership and will support country-level goals and objectives (see Box).
 It is also closely connected with the SDGs and the COP21 climate agreement, a task facilitated by several national strategies developed in the backdrop of these international development goals. - 14.
 CAREC 2030 will promote regional approaches that complement national actions to best achieve the international development goals, focusing on those where externalities prevail or spillover effects are strong.
 CAREC will provide technical solutions in support of plans, new avenues for financing, and promote development effectiveness through coordinated approaches.
-Considerations of sustainability and climate resilience will cut across all CAREC investments. - 15.
-Expanding operational priorities selectively.
+Considerations of sustainability and climate resilience will cut across all CAREC investments. - Expanding operational priorities selectively - 15.
 Second, CAREC's operational priorities need to be expanded in a carefully calibrated manner to align with national strategies and international goals, meet the expectations of member countries, and strengthen CAREC's relevance going forward.
 This expansion will be two-pronged.
-First, building on its comparative advantages and learning from its experience, CAREC will deepen and scale up operations in its traditional areas of transport, energy, trade, and economic corridor development to boost growth.
-And, second, CAREC will support operations in selective new areas identified as additional priorities (see Chapter V for details on CAREC 2030's operational priorities). - 16.
-Deepening of CAREC's support in existing areas and entry into new areas will be gradual and incremental; it will be tailored to the resources and capabilities made available by all member countries and development partners, and it will be backed by sound institutional arrangements and capacity development to ensure effective and timely execution of operations. - 17.
+First, building on its comparative advantages and learning from its experience,

+CAREC will deepen and scale up operations in its traditional areas of transport, energy, trade, and economic corridor development to boost growth.
+And, second, CAREC will support operations in selective new areas identified as additional priorities (see Chapter V for details on CAREC 2030's operational priorities).

+- 16. Deepening of CAREC's support in existing areas and entry into new areas will be gradual and incremental; it will be tailored to the resources and capabilities made available by all member countries and development partners, and it will be backed by sound institutional arrangements and capacity development to ensure effective and timely execution of operations. - 17.
 The enlarged scope of the program will afford new opportunities for all CAREC's development partners, both existing and new, to provide support and expertise and lead operations in areas of their respective comparative advantage.
-It will also provide avenues for capitalizing on linkages and synergies between sectors, such as those that exist between the water, agriculture, and energy sectors.
+It will also provide avenues for capitalizing on linkages and synergies between sectors, such as those that exist between the water, agriculture, and energy sectors. - 18.
+Integrating the use of ICT across the spectrum of CAREC operations is a priority to raise the quality of public services and support private sector growth.
+CAREC countries still need to bridge the digital divide, which requires ICT investments and knowledge services to improve accessibility and efficiency in public services, upgrade productivity, enable smoother peopleto-people contacts and support integration in regional and global value chains.
+The transcare will deepen support in existing sectors and selectively expand into new areas to align with national strategies and international development goals